WHAT IS DOPING?

 10. Association with people who are sanctioned by doping.

-WHAT IS AMA?
+WHAT IS WADA?

 The World Anti-Doping Agency is an independent international organization, created in 1999, to promote, coordinate and monitor the fight against doping in all countries and in all sports, in partnership with national governments.